 If not specified, the data will be published, immediately.

-We will check and support it.
+In case of 3) or 4), we will check and support it.

 If you set the hold date for your data, the data will be published according to Principle of “Hold-Until-Published” data release.